 All was changed to the resin made heads.
 I chose the serious faces.

 I wish more precisely make a firearm strap.

 Trousers of mountain troops look comfortable moving action.
 I thought all have a pickaxe, but I try to think of it, it looks ice ax.
 He has sloping shoulders.

-Mold of climbing shoes is very good.
+The mold of climbing shoes is very good.